hoangsonww/AI-ML-Classifiers/README.md

     image
     ```

-The script will then process the image, detect characters, and display the class labels along with the confidence scores.
+The script will then display the detected characters in the image, video, or webcam stream.

 All our classifiers will only stop when you press `Q`, `ESC`, or otherwise close the window.